SemanticComputing/findsampo-reporter/README.md

 This repository does not contain .env files and these files are needed for building the project.<br>

-Please contact pejam.hassanzadeh@aalto.fi for getting an test env file.<br>
+Please contact pejam.hassanzadeh@aalto.fi for getting a test env file.<br>

 After these steps, run command "yarn" then you are ready to run the available scripts.